Bioinformatician with expertise in Biology of Infections

 (v) strong skills in cooperation and communication.

-Postdoctoral studies are a strong merit but not a requirement.
-Experience of advanced bioinformatics studies of the immune system, large-scale molecular studies of host-pathogen interactions, or large-scale microbial studies is of particular interest.
-Strong skills in experimental design as well as software development are also meriting.
-“Reproducible research” and “FAIR data” are central concepts to us, and expertise in the development of reproducible code by using code sharing platforms, workflow languages and container solutions is a strong merit.
+Postdoctoral studies are meriting but not a requirement.
+Experience of advanced bioinformatics studies of the immune system, host-pathogen interactions, or large-scale microbial studies is a strong merit.
+Advanced data integration methods, and experience of using advanced statistical and/or machine learning methods are also meriting, as well as strong skills in experimental design.
+“Reproducible research” and “FAIR data” are central concepts to us, and documented skills in development of reproducible code by using code sharing platforms, workflow languages and container solutions is a merit.

 Terms of employment

 The employment is full-time and permanent.
-Probationary employment may be applied.
-Starting date 2023-05-01 or according to agreement.
+Probationary employment for 6 months may be applied.
+Starting date 2023-10-01 or according to agreement.

 Your application should contain